Executive Leadership Team

 Project Leaders

 PLE (Crisis Leadership): PLE is responsible for planning and executing an Executive Leadership Team (ELT) selected project.
 This topic will be recommended by the new CEO and approved by the BOD.
-The intent is to allow leadership growth via a topic that meets current needs of the members due to current trends in business, deficiencies in the program or past company performance, or a focus item based on a leadership-related topic of interest of the CEO.
-Past topics have included: Crisis Management and Cross-Cultural Awareness.
+The intent is to allow leadership growth through a topic that meets current member needs, driven by current business trends, program deficiencies, past company performance or a leadership-related topic of interest to the CEO.
+Past topics have included crisis management and cross-cultural awareness.